Automobile repair in Iowa is taxable to the final consumer.

 welding equipment and parts

-Purchases for Resale
+Purchases of Parts for Resale

-- the property purchased for resale is transferred to the shop’s customer by becoming a part of the repair work, or the property is entirely consumed in connection with the performance of an auto body repair service purchased by the ultimate user,
+- the property purchased for resale is transferred to the shop’s customer by becoming a part of the repair work,

 The auto shop should present the supplier with a sales tax exemption certificate at the time of the purchase.
 The supplier should keep the certificate with other records to show that no sales tax was required.